Unhall0w3d/nocthoughts-dotfiles/README.md

 [Taylor85345](https://github.com/taylor85345)
 [yeyushengfan258](https://github.com/yeyushengfan258/Inverse-dark-kde)
 [manjaro](https://github.com/manjaro/artwork-breath-gtk)
+Me - For the patience to not give up regardless of how many times, and in what ways I broke things. :)
-As well as the authors/maintainers of the packages installed via the script, Arch itself, etc. You know who you are.
+As well as the authors/maintainers of the packages installed via the script, Arch itself, sources for the wallpaper images, etc. You know who you are, you're beautiful, and I appreciate you.